creek-service/creek-service.github.io/README.md

 This GitHub repo has the source code for the root [Creek Service](https://www.creekservice.org) site.

+The root is a folk of [mmistakes/minimal-mistakes](https://github.com/mmistakes/minimal-mistakes): an awesome Jekyll theme, that's been modified to create a theme for the Creek site.

+The `docs` folder contains the root [www.creekservice.org](https://www.creekservice.org) site.

 ## Setup

 If you want to hack about with the site or add content, then follow these instructions to be able to run locally.